Babygirls123/CEG3006/README.md

 ## AI Tools Used

-* ChatGPT – concept ideation and system design
+* ChatGPT – concept ideation and documentation
-* AI diagram tools – architecture diagrams
-* AI writing support – documentation structuring

 ---